stavspirid/HW1-ECE-AUTh/README.md

 # HW1-ECE-AUTh
-Project on Digital Hardware Systems focused on creating a functional RISC-V processor pipeline
+Project on Digital Hardware Systems focused on creating a functional RISC-V processor pipeline.